-One morning on our walks, while we were busy looking at the tracks, we stop at something that I have never seen before in this reserve, nor have I seen it in the recent past.
-I knew who the track belonged to, but didn’t want to call it, recently a few days back when I was on a walk I was so excited when I saw the tracks of Spotted Hyena in the reserve, I was so excited and thrilled and went and quickly reported to another person who hurried to see the tracks and in a second confirmed that it belonged to a dog, please don’t judge me on my tracking skills now, every dog has its day and today belong to a domestic dog and not a Hyena.
+A few days before, I was so excited when I saw the tracks of a Spotted Hyena in the reserve.
+I was excited and thrilled and quickly went to report it to a senior nature guide.
+He hurried to see the tracks and within a second confirmed that it belonged to a dog.
+Now please don’t judge me on my tracking skills, every dog has its day and today belonged to a domestic dog and not a Hyena.

 Ons stel graag die Bhejane Loopbaan Ontwikkelings-Program bekend! n Vars en visionêre benadering tot veldggids opleiding en opwindende byvoeging tot die Bhejane Kursus Portefeulje vir 2020.

 Die program bevat 3 fases. n Fondasie fase, Ontwikkelings Fase en Goverderde Fase.
 Studente met geen vorige opleiding of ervaring begin by die Fondasie Fase.

 Studente wat reeds basiese gidswerk of verwante kwalifikasies het kan begin by Fase 2 – die Ontwikkelingsfase.
 Die gevorderde fase is beskikbaar vir studente wat reeds fase 2 voltooi het, en verder in enige rigting wil spesialiseer, en ook belangstel om werksondervinding te kry terwyl hulle onder mentorskap is.